WP4Laravel/WP4Laravel/readme.md

 ### Storage

 All Wordpress media will be saved in the location of the Laravel Public storage.
 To make this work, run the following Artisan command to make a symbolic link in your webroot.
-If you wish to use Amazon S3 storage for your assets.
-You need to [[ DEFINE CONFIG FILE]] and specify if you want to use  Amazon S3 storage there.
-[[ DEFINE CONFIG FILE]] => check met Jakob hoe default mee te geven

 ```bash
 php artisan storage:link
 ```